 Annabeth (AB) Roeschley (they/she) is a long-time activist and advisor for queer intersectional justice within and beyond Mennonite Church USA.
 Annabeth embodies this role as a queer abolitionist theologian, spiritual care curator, and politicized chaplain who dwells at the intersections of individual and collective healing.
 A graduate of Bluffton University, Annabeth holds a Master of Divinity from Chicago Theological Seminary with a concentration in LGBTQ+ Religious Studies.
 After a decade in Washington, DC and now in Chicago, Annabeth and their partner are active with the local Hyde Park Jewish community and with a queer house church.
 Annabeth draws deeply from rural Illinois roots (Potawatomi, Peoria and Myaamia land) and loves watching the moon rise over the edge of Lake Michigan.

 Hayley Brooks is a Goshen College graduate and holds a Master of Library and Information Science from St. Catherine University.
-Hayley served as BMC's Kaleidoscope Coordinator from 2015-2017 and currently works at George Blood, LP and lives in Philadelphia.
+Hayley served as BMC's Kaleidoscope Coordinator from 2015-2017 and currently works at George Blood, LP as the Assistant Registrar and lives in Philadelphia.
 PA.